farukulutas/Exercises/README.md

 `Python Bot Advanced Clicker(GUI)`
 Advanced automatic mouse and keyboard clicker with simple user interface.

-`Python caprekarNumber Qs`
-The program checks whether the entered input is the caprekar number.

 `SQL SimpleQueries Qs`
 My solution to the SimpleQueries on PostgreSQL.